-“We used to call them ‘new leafers,’” says Charles J. Pelitera ’80, MS ’90, assistant professor of kinesiology at Canisius.
+“We used to call them ‘new leafers,’” says Charles J. Pelitera ’80, MS ’90, EdD, assistant professor of kinesiology at Canisius.
 “The new leafers, one by one, they fall off the tree.
 The reason it happens is because it is harder to stay committed to an exercise program then it is to begin one.”

 1) Set Realistic Goals.

 A diet and exercise program requires discipline, so don’t set lofty goals you can’t meet (such as “my goal is to lose 100 pounds.”) and set yourself up for failure.
 Opt for short-term goals followed by long-term goals, says Pelitera.
 For example, “I will lose 4-5 pounds this month.” is a more realistic goal.
 “You need to reduce your caloric intake by 3,500 to lose one pound per week,” he says.
-“It does take dedication, but if you can do it, you will lose one pound.”
+“It does take dedication, but if you can do it, and stay focused, you will lose one pound.”

 2) Find an Exercise That You Enjoy.

 Boredom is one of the other main reason people stop exercising, according to Pelitera.
 The best form of cardiovascular exercise, he adds, is “the one you are most willing to do.”